 • ½ tsp cinnamon

 • Blend until smooth.
 Feel free to add cacao powder as well.
-Much cheaper than buying the packets and yum.
+This fat bomb is much cheaper than buying the packets and yum.
 My kids love it on apple slices or sausage… yes sausage.
 Or you can just eat a spoonful, so good!

 Questions, comments, and shares are welcomed.